multiformats/js-multibase/README.md

 const decodedBuf = multibase.decode(encodedBuf)
 console.log(decodedBuf.toString())
-// hey, how it going
+// hey, how is it going
 ```

 ## API